lkodinsson/MARS/Basic/PHB.md

 When a character is given the dying effect they are also given the unconscious effect.
 At the start of each turn that a character is dying, they must make a fortitude check versus a difficulty of 1d12 plus their negative health.
 If that character succeeds three times, they lose the dying condition, but remain unconscious.
 If they fail three times, they die.
 Criticals count as two successes, and fumbles count as two failures.
 Successes and failures do not need to be consecutive.
 Stabilized characters remain at negative health.
 At the end of every round that a character is dying they lose one more health.

+#### Encumbered

+Encumbered characters are carrying too much.
+They get a disadvantage to both strength and dexterity, and halved speed.

 #### Enhancement

 An enhancement is an effect that applies to one of your stats.
 Enhanced stats when rolled are made with an advantage.
 Multiple enhancements to the same stat do not stack.

+#### Overencumbered

+Overencumbered characters suffer the same effects as encumbered characters, but instead of having halved speed, they cannot move.

 #### Prone